UMB Bank n.a. Has $1.25 Million Position in Micron Technology, Inc. (NASDAQ:MU)

 Micron Technology Price Performance

-Micron Technology (NASDAQ:MU – Get Rating) last announced its quarterly earnings data on Thursday, September 29th.
-The semiconductor manufacturer reported $1.45 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.41 by $0.04.
+Micron Technology (NASDAQ:MU – Get Rating) last posted its earnings results on Thursday, September 29th.
+The semiconductor manufacturer reported $1.45 earnings per share for the quarter, topping the consensus estimate of $1.41 by $0.04.
+The company had revenue of $6.64 billion for the quarter, compared to analyst estimates of $6.78 billion.
 Micron Technology had a net margin of 28.24% and a return on equity of 18.97%.
-The firm had revenue of $6.64 billion for the quarter, compared to analysts’ expectations of $6.78 billion.
-During the same period last year, the firm earned $2.37 earnings per share.
-The business’s revenue for the quarter was down 19.7% on a year-over-year basis.
+The business’s revenue for the quarter was down 19.7% compared to the same quarter last year.
+During the same period last year, the business posted $2.37 earnings per share.
 As a group, analysts forecast that Micron Technology, Inc. will post 3.28 EPS for the current year.

 Micron Technology Dividend Announcement